-68. The representative of Vanuatu noted that Vanuatu had a very favourable pest status.
-This was one of the very few benefits of being isolated in the South Pacific, and was a valuable national asset to be measured, utilized and preserved.
-Vanuatu's sanitary and phytosanitary (SPS) measures had to reflect this need.
-Within the limits of its resources as a least-developed country, Vanuatu took part in the relevant international organizations.
-On the animal side, it had been an active member of OIE since the 1980s (for instance sending monthly reports to OIE on its disease status).
+94. Within the limits of its resources as a least-developed country, Vanuatu took part in the relevant international organizations.
+On the animal side, it had been an active member of OIE since the 1980's (for instance sending monthly reports to OIE on its disease status).
 Vanuatu was not yet a member of the International Plant Protection Convention (IPPC).
 It was an observer at the Codex Alimentarius Commission.
-His Government had recently taken a decision to become a member of both these organizations.
+The Government had recently taken a decision to become a member of both these organizations.
 Vanuatu was also a member of the newly formed Pacific Plant Protection Organization (PPPO).